exploring Urban Heat islands

 Melting Metropolis brings together a team of scholars, a community engagement manager, and a research artist to understand better the past and present of urban heat and health.
 With a focus on sensory, community, and cultural experiences in postwar London, New York, Paris and Port of Spain, the project is investigating how city dwellers have experienced heat and sought to mitigate its impact on their health and well-being.
 It aims to move beyond the widespread focus on “climate resilience” to uncover the multiple responses to urban heat and health during an era of climate breakdown.

-As the project’s Research Artist, Bryony Ella is developing new creative methodologies to support public engagement with the academic and community research taking place in each city.
+As the project’s Research Artist, I am developing new creative methodologies to support public engagement with the academic and community research taking place in each city.
+Working across the four cities, I am conducting my own field research while designing and co-developing cross-disciplinary projects to explore:

 Embodied climate through mark-making